Infection spread for the frog model on trees: Proofs of the main results

-Equations~\eqref{eq:tau1} and \eqref{eq:missed.bound} show that $\P[\tau_1>2t+1]\leq e^{-\beta(t+1)}$, proving \eqref{eq:speed} for $t\geq 2$. \end{proof}
+Equations~\eqref{eq:tau1} and \eqref{eq:missed.bound} show that $\P [\tau _{1}>2t+1]\leq e^{-\beta (t+1)}$, proving \eqref{eq:speed} for $t\geq 2$. \end{proof}

 This lemma shows that the time to wake up a given vertex at level~$k$ is something like the sum of $k$ geometric random variables.
 Thus, by a union bound, all vertices at level~$k$ are likely to be visited in time $O(k)$.
-We now make this formal to prove our main result. \begin{proof}[Proof of \thref{cor:ball}] For applying \thref{lem:speed}, we observe that our condition $\mu\geq 5d^2$ implies that $\mu\geq (3+\beta)d(d+1)$ where $\beta=1/3$.
-Thus, we take $\beta=1/3$ for this entire proof.
+We now make this formal to prove our main result. \begin{proof}[Proof of Theorem~$\ref{cor:ball}$] For applying Lemma~$\ref{lem:speed}$, we observe that our condition $\mu \geq 5d^{2}$ implies that $\mu \geq (3+\beta )d(d+1)$ where $\beta =1/3$.
+Thus, we take $\beta =1/3$ for this entire proof.

-Start with a self-similar frog model on $\TT_d$, and let $\emptyset'$ be the child of the root visited on the first step.
-We now make a change to this process to allow frogs outside of $\TT_d(\emptyset')$ to be visited.
-Rather than killing all frogs at the root at time~$1$ on, allow them to continue moving as root-biased nonbacktracking walks (see Section~\ref{sec:nonbacktracking}), reflecting with probability $1/d^2$ and moving to the other children of the root with probability $(d+1)/d^2$ each.
+Start with a self-similar frog model on $\TT _{d}$, and let $\emptyset '$ be the child of the root visited on the first step.
+We now make a change to this process to allow frogs outside of $\TT _{d}(\emptyset ')$ to be visited.
+Rather than killing all frogs at the root at time~$1$ on, allow them to continue moving as root-biased nonbacktracking walks (see Section~\ref{sec:nonbacktracking}), reflecting with probability $1/d^{2}$ and moving to the other children of the root with probability $(d+1)/d^{2}$ each.
 Since this process continues to follow the rule that only a single frog is allowed to enter any subtree, a frog at the root is still stopped if its next move is to a previously visited child of the root.
-The resulting frog model is then a stopped version of the nonbacktracking frog model on $\TT_d$, which we can relate back to the usual frog model via \thref{cor:time.change}.
+The resulting frog model is then a stopped version of the nonbacktracking frog model on $\TT _{d}$, which we can relate back to the usual frog model via Proposition~$ \ref{cor:time.change}$.